solstice333/CDAK/README.md

 optional arguments:
   -h, --help            show this help message and exit -c CONFIG_FILE, --config-file CONFIG_FILE
+                        specify a config file to use.
+Defaults to ./config.ini -g [CONFIG_FILE], --generate-config-file [CONFIG_FILE]
-                        path to config file.
-Defaults to ./config.ini
+                        generate a sample config file.
+Defaults to config.ini if argument value is not given

 ```

 - BLANK must be in the three upper right corner wells